-Situated across the state, Connecticut State Department of Education operates 17 diploma-granting technical high schools, one (1) technical education center, and two (2) aviation maintenance audit programs serving approximately 11,700 full-time secondary and adult education students with comprehensive education and training.
-The Connecticut Technical Education and Career System offers instruction in 30 occupational career and technical programs for secondary students, four (4) occupational trade and apprenticeship programs for adult education students.
+Situated across the state, the Connecticut Technical and Career System operates 17 diploma-granting technical high schools, one (1) technical education center, and two (2) aviation maintenance audit programs serving approximately 11,406 full-time secondary and adult education students with comprehensive education and training.
+The Connecticut Technical Education and Career System offers instruction in 31 occupational career and technical programs for secondary students, four (4) occupational trade and apprenticeship programs for adult education students.